 Analysis / Bias

-In review, The Washington Sentinel does not produce original content, but rather summarizes news stories and offers right biased opinions.
+In review, The Washington Sentinel does not produce original content but rather summarizes news stories and offers right biased opinions.
 An example is this article Schiff’s ‘Parody’ Conversation During DNI Hearing Prompts Motion to Censure.
-This story is sourced to the questionable Breitbart, which has failed numerous fact checks.
+This story is sourced from the questionable Breitbart, which has failed numerous fact checks.
 Some other sources used are the factually Mixed Daily Caller as well as Fox News.
-In general, story selection on the Washington Sentinel always favors the right and denigrates the left, while sometimes using poor sources to validate their claims and the outright publishing of fake news.
+In general, story selection on the Washington Sentinel always favors the right.
+It denigrates the left while sometimes using poor sources to validate their claims and the outright publishing of fake news.

 Failed Fact Checks

 - “A Muslim group in Minneapolis said that it intends to begin patrolling the streets with a dangerous, violent Sharia patrol force once the city eliminates its police department.” – False

 - Donations to Black Lives Matter go straight to the Democratic Party – False